numfocus/gsoc/CONTRIBUTING-students.md

 exams and try to be a bit conservative.
 If you have never done anything like GSoC before you will tend to underestimate the time to complete a task.
 We know that giving these estimates is not easy and that also professionals have problems with it.
-Having a good plan, knowing its weak and strong points will help a lot.
+Having a good plan and knowing its weak and strong points will help a lot.

 ### Final Proposal